AdaCore/gnatcoverage/doc/gnatcov/src_traces.rst

   gnatcov instrument -Ptests.gpr --level=stmt+decision
     --dump-trigger=atexit [--dump-method=bin-file] --externally-built-projects

-The :option:`--externally-built-projects` option is required to consider units from the library code project as contributing to the set of units of interest, for the purpose of instrumenting mains, that is, so the instrumentation of main considers coverage data from those units when producing the trace file.
+The :cmd-option:`--externally-built-projects` option is required to consider units from the library code project as contributing to the set of units of interest, for the purpose of instrumenting mains, that is, so the instrumentation of main considers coverage data from those units when producing the trace file.

 The build of instrumented tests then proceeds as follows::